PhD in Science

 PhD in Biology

 A PhD in Biology, i.e., a key branch of the PhD in Science landscape, investigates the intricate science of life, encompassing organisms, populations, ecosystems, and the molecular-to-global processes that sustain them.
-As a cornerstone of the natural sciences, doctoral research spans diverse subfields including evolutionary biology, physiology, genetics, microbiology, neuroscience, ecology, and conservation biology.
+In life and biological sciences, doctoral research spans diverse subfields including evolutionary biology, physiology, genetics, microbiology, and biochemistry.
 Students design and execute rigorous laboratory experiments, long-term field studies, genomic sequencing, and sophisticated computational analyses to reveal novel mechanisms governing biodiversity, adaptation, disease, and environmental interactions.
-This advanced degree prepares graduates for impactful careers in academia, biotechnology and pharmaceutical industries, environmental organizations, museums, and governmental research agencies, driving discoveries that enhance human health, safeguard ecosystems, and fuel scientific innovation worldwide.
+It prepares graduates for impactful careers in academia, biotechnology and pharmaceutical industries, environmental organizations, museums, and governmental research agencies, driving discoveries that enhance human health, safeguard ecosystems, and fuel scientific innovation worldwide.

 PhD in Ecology